NVIDIAGameWorks/PhysX/README.md

 (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

+## PhysX 5 Now Available

+The NVIDIA PhysX SDK version 5 is now available [here](https://github.com/NVIDIA-Omniverse/PhysX).
+This repository will continue to be available to support legacy users.
+We encourage all new projects to start on the new release.

 ## Introduction

 Welcome to the NVIDIA PhysX SDK source code repository.
 This depot includes the PhysX SDK and the Kapla Demo application.